StamusNetworks/suricata-4-analysts/source/file-analysis.rst

  - SMTP
  - HTTP2

-Interesting features are a consequence of this.
+Interesting features result from this.
 First, it allows Suricata to generate events containing information about the files.
 The :ref:`fileinfo events <fileinfo-events>` are generated once any tracked file transfer is over (independantly of any detection).
-These events contain details about the file such as its name, various hashes of its content (sha1, sha256, ...) and identification of the file type based on its content.
+These events contain details about the file such as its name, various hashes of its content (sha1, sha256, ...), and identification of the file type based on its content.

-The second feature is the extraction of the file which is triggered by the `filestore <https://suricata.readthedocs.io/en/latest/rules/file-keywords.html?#filestore>`_ keyword in signature.
-Extraction can also be switched on globally but it is really intensive in term of performance.
-One thing to mention about extraction is that it is deduplicated as the storage of file on disk is done once per sha256. file_data keyword
+The second interesting feature is the extraction of the file which is triggered by the `filestore <https://suricata.readthedocs.io/en/latest/rules/file-keywords.html?#filestore>`_ keyword in signature.
+Extraction can also be switched on globally, but it is really intensive in term of performance.
+One thing to mention about extraction is that it is deduplicated as the storage of the file on the disk is done once per sha256.

-Third feature associated with file is the analysis of file content that can be done via the `file_data` keyword.
-Signature can be written to match on the content of file which for example can be compressed in the case of HTTP or under a base64 encoded form in the case of SMTP.
+The third feature associated with the file is the analysis of file content that can be done via the `file_data` keyword.
+Signatures can be written to match on the content of a file which, for example, can be compressed in the case of HTTP or under a base64 encoded form in the case of SMTP.

-Please see, Suricata manual for how to set up `file extraction <https://suricata.readthedocs.io/en/latest/file-extraction/file-extraction.html>`_.
+Please see the Suricata manual for how to set up `file extraction <https://suricata.readthedocs.io/en/latest/file-extraction/file-extraction.html>`_.

 .. index:: Fileinfo event

 .. _fileinfo-events:

 Fileinfo events
 ===============

-The structure of a `fileinfo` event is the following:
+The structure of a `fileinfo` event is as follows:

 .. code-block:: JSON